| - Free E-Book - Continued -

 KNOW ABOUT the other healing professions --- is that a Chiropractor,

-a "real doctor".
+doctor".
 In most states of the U.S. however, many of these

 professionals must be licensed by a state board and therefore not